• Skip to main content

 Estate agents, however, are in a competitive situation with other estate agents to gain instructions, and this can put them in a challenging position.
 If they suggest a lower asking price they are likely to lose instructions to estate agents who suggest a high asking price.
 A high asking price may not be to your advantage, however, as an overvalued house may fail to sell.
 In some cases, a lower asking price may help to attract more interest from buyers, create more competition and so achieve the highest actual selling price.

 When selling your house it is a good idea to ask several estate agents for a valuation and to suggest an asking price and then compare them all.
-Ask each estate agent how they arrived at their valuation and suggested asking price.
-Tell the estate agents that you are interested in establishing the highest eventual selling price, not necessarily the highest asking price.

 The Problem with Online House Price Calculators

 Online house price calculators, sometimes known as automated valuations tools, are online systems that will tell you what they believe your house is worth.
 Online house price calculators are popular because all you need to do is tap in your address and postcode and they offer an instant, free valuation.
-However, there are some possible problems with automated valuation tools.
+However, there are possible problems with automated valuation tools.

-The problem with automated valuation tools is that they cannot take account of every possible factor which affects value.
+The problem with automated valuation tools is that they cannot take into account of every possible factor which affects value.
 They cannot account for the sometimes irrational way in which real human buyers act.
 As a result, they can sometimes produce valuations which are much too high or much too low.

 So, How Much is my House Really Worth?

-Getting a valuation for your house is simple in theory but it can be a complicated process in practice!
+Getting a true valuation for your house is simple in theory but it can be a complicated process in practice!
 The best way to value your house is to combine a variety of methods:

 Step One.
 Disregard what you think your house is worth!